cisagov/ScubaGoggles/baselines/commoncontrols.md

 #### GWS.COMMONCONTROLS.15.2v0.3
 Data SHALL be processed in the region selected for data at rest.

-- _Rationale_: Without this policy, data could be processed in a region other than the United States, potentially exposing it unauthorized entities.
-Implementing this policy allows greater control over the data.
+- _Rationale:_ Without this policy, data could be processed in a region other than the United States, potentially exposing it unauthorized entities.
+Implementing this policy allows for data sovereignty over organizational data.
 - _Last modified:_ September 20, 2024

 - MITRE ATT&CK TTP Mapping